supendi/validant/README.md

 ## 🧩 Schema Composition

-As your data grows in complexity, Saferval makes it easy to split validation logic into smaller, reusable pieces.
+As your data grows in complexity, Validant makes it easy to split validation logic into smaller, reusable pieces.

 You can compose validation schemas by defining rules for nested objects or array items separately and plugging them into your main schema.